 Thursday December 10, 4pm EST

-Join us for an online discussion about The Healer and the Psychiatrist, a new film about the treatment of mental health issues in an indigenous community.
+Join us for an online discussion about The Healer and the Psychiatrist, a new film about the treatment of mental health issues in the Kingdom of Tonga.
 Join Filmmaker Mike Poltorak and a panel of experts to discuss the film.
 Topics will include filmmaking about mental health issues, the intimacy of healing, and the film’s place in the anthropology of the Pacific.
-Panelists include: Patricia Fifta (Oregon State), Jessica Hardin (Rochester Institute of Technology) and Mike Poltorak (filmmaker, anthropologist); Robert Lemelson (moderator).
+Panelists include: Patricia Fifita (Oregon State), Jessica Hardin (Rochester Institute of Technology) and Mike Poltorak (filmmaker, anthropologist); Robert Lemelson (moderator).
 The film can be viewed online during the Society for Visual Anthropology Film and Media Festival.

 Presented in collaboration with the Society for Visual Anthropology.